 Just as with this recipe, I’ve used ginger simple syrup.
 But there are a few changes – this one’s cooked instead of steeped and has a Thai chili for a bit of heat.

 I’ve opted to call this drink a cooler instead of an agua fresca.
 Both are very similar, though it’s my understanding that an agua fresca should be strained.
 Watermelon is hardly pulpy and I like the texture it lent the drink.
 If you’d prefer, strain the mixture before drinking.

 The pretty coasters featured in these images were part of a subscription box the folks at GlobeIn sent over for me to try.
 GlobeIn is a subscription box that brings together the work of artisans around the globe with locally crafted, fair trade products.
-If you’d like to check it out, they’ve offered Brooklyn Supper readers a discount on the first subscription box – use the code: BROOKLYNSUPPER for 25 percent off your first month’s box with the purchase of 3+ month subscription.

 - 1/2 cup water

 - 1 4- inch section of ginger , peeled and sliced thin

 Add water, sugar, ginger, and chili to a small saucepan set over medium heat.
 Stir until sugar dissolves.
 Turn heat to the lowest setting and steep for 20 minutes, stirring occasionally.
 Strain into a jar with a tight-fitting lid and set in the fridge to chill.
 Ginger simple syrup will keep for several weeks in the fridge and can be used for cocktails, lemonade, or the beverage of your choice.
 Save 4 slices of candied ginger for the watermelon cooler; the remaining candied ginger should be devoured on the spot.
 (If you'd like, toss candied ginger in sugar to coat.)